 that RR Appendix 18 footnote m) allows to operate existing duplex channels as single frequency channels subject to coordination with affected administrations;

-that the channels 2027 (161.950 MHz) and 2028 (162.000 MHz) are designated for transmission of the application specific messages (ASM) as ASM 1 and ASM 2;
+that the channels ASM 1 (161.950 MHz) and ASM 2 (162.000 MHz) are designated for transmission of the application specific messages (ASM);

-that the dates of implementation for digital usage indicated in RR Appendix 18 footnotes m), mm), w), wa), xx), z) and zz) may be difficult to comply with;
+that the dates of implementation for digital usage indicated in RR Appendix 18 footnotes m), mm), w), wa), z) and zz) may be difficult to comply with;

-that the development of a satellite component for digital data exchange cannot be finalised before WRC-19;

-that the Maritime Safety Committee (MSC) of IMO decided that “VHF equipment, without prejudice to the arrangements contained in appendix 18 of the RR, should be updated so that following the first radio survey after 1 January 2024, at the earliest, it meets the arrangements which will be in force by then”;
+that the Maritime Safety Committee (MSC) of IMO has decided that “VHF equipment, without prejudice to the arrangements contained in appendix 18 of the RR, should be updated so that following the first radio survey after 1 January 2028, at the earliest, it meets the arrangements which will be in force by then”;

 that in EU/EFTA countries the radio equipment that is under the scope of this Decision shall comply with Council Directive 2014/90/EU [8] for marine equipment or the RE Directive [7].
 Conformity with the essential requirements of these Directives may be demonstrated by compliance with the applicable harmonised European standard(s) or by using the other conformity assessment procedures set out in these Directives.